Student Membership in the North Carolina Academy of Physician Assistants

 - NCAPA Endowment Grants: Educational scholarships are awarded to one student at each PA program in the state.
 Applicants must be student members of NCAPA and be entering their second year in PA school.
 The application deadline is in June of each year.
 Grants are awarded in August.

-To become a Student Member or for more information, contact Kat Nicholas, NCAPA Director of Membership and Marketing, at 919.479.1995 or by email, firstname.lastname@example.org.
+To become a Student Member or for more information, contact Kat Nicholas, NCAPA Director of Membership and Marketing at firstname.lastname@example.org.